pvigier/pvigier.github.io-jekyll/_posts/2019-05-05-simulopolis-is-dead.md

 The bad news is, as you have guessed with the title, that I am not going to resume the development of Simulopolis.
 But the good news is that I have already started to work on a new project.
 It is called *Vagabond* (the name can still change).
 I will try to blog as much as possible about it so stay tuned! :)

 <!--more-->

-*If you are interested in my adventures during the development of Vagabond, you can follow me on [Twitter](https://twitter.com/PierreVigier).*